moniuch/appconfig/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

-It is an experiment how to use `APP_INITIALIZER` together with a service for loading a JSON file to configure a build.
+It is an experiment how to use `APP_INITIALIZER` together with a service for loading a JSON file at the bootstrap time, so to configure the app instance.
+The scenario we want to address is to be able to re-use the same single build for _n_ different servers/domains.

 ## Development build